timescale/docs/timescaledb/how-to-guides/schema-management/about-indexing.md

 SELECT * FROM devices WHERE device_id = M, time > 10
 ```

-The index in our example is useless for this query, because the data for
+The index in the example is useless for this query, because the data for
 `device M` is located in a completely different section of the list for each
 `store_id`.